US men's soccer team cancels plan to train in Qatar - WHIZ News

 CHICAGO (AP) — The U.S. men’s soccer team has canceled its plan to train in Doha, Qatar, from Jan.
 5-25 “due to the developing situation in the region.”

-The U.S. Soccer Federation announced the decision Friday, a day after a U.S. military air struck killed a top Iranian military commander.

 The Americans will move training to a site in the United States that has not yet been determined.
-They will be use a roster of players mostly from Major League Soccer ahead of an exhibition against Costa Rica in Feb.
-1 at Carson, California.
+They will be use a roster of players mostly from Major League Soccer ahead of an exhibition against Costa Rica on Feb.
+1 in Carson, California.

 The USSF said it hopes to train in the future at Qatar, host of the 2022 World Cup.